hannotify/pattern-matching-small-enhancement-or-major-feature/sections/5-a-better-serialization.md

 But many people really hate its current implementation.
 According to Java architect Brian Goetz: "even Gollum hates serialization".

-* it undermines the accessibility model (field scraping throught reflection magic)
+* it undermines the accessibility model (field scraping through reflection magic)
 * serialization logic is not 'readable code'
 * it bypasses constructors and data validation

-But!
+Not to worry!
 Using patterns could improve the situation dramatically.

 ---